Surfaces associated with first-order ODEs: Surface associated to a first-order ODE

-Now, we turn our attention to exploring several interesting properties regarding the geodesics of the surface $\mathcal S$.
-To avoid clutter, we will omit the arguments of the function $\phi$ and its partial derivatives $\phi_x, \phi_u$ when they are clear from the context.
-We start with the following result: \begin{proposition} Consider an ODE like \eqref{ODE} such that $\phi_u\neq 0$, and let $f$ be a smooth function.
+We are now in position to state and prove the following result, regarding the geodesics of the surface $\mathcal{S}$: \begin{proposition} Consider an ODE like \eqref{ODE} such that $\phi_u\neq 0$, and let $f$ be a smooth function.
 Then the curve $\gamma_f$ is a geodesic of $\mathcal{S}$ if and only if $f$ is a solution of \eqref{ODE}. \end{proposition} \begin{proof}

 First, observe that the components of the tangent vector $\dot{\gamma}_f(t)$ in the frame $\{A,\partial_u\}$ are

 and then, using equation \eqref{eq:covDerivCurve}, we obtain

 If $f$ is a solution of \eqref{ODE} then $f'(t)=\phi(t,f(t))$.
 Differentiating both sides with respect to $t$ gives